Key takeaways

 To use your phone as an NFC tag, adhere an NFC tag to your smartphone so that it can be used as an NFC key fob.

-However, a more robust solution, like a mobile access control system, empowers prospects to use their smartphone as an NFC key fob without needing to adhere any physical tags to the device.
+However, a more robust solution, like a mobile access control system, empowers prospects to use their smartphone as an NFC key fob without needing to adhere to any physical tags.

-What’s more, these systems empower residents to share virtual keys to grant autonomous access to service providers, delivery couriers, guests, and more.
+Moreover, these systems empower residents to share Visitor Passes to grant autonomous access to service providers, delivery couriers, guests, and more.

 How long do NFC tags last?